erdavila/fluent-ansi/README.md

 # fluent-ansi

 `fluent-ansi` is a Rust library designed to handle ANSI escape sequences for the terminal.
-It provides a modular, composable, and fluent API for styling text with colors and flags (like bold, italic).
+It provides a modular, composable, and fluent API for styling text with colors and effects (like bold, italic).

 ## Key Features